krentzd/napari-clemreg/README.md

    - **Output**: LM Point Cloud & LM Point Cloud
 4. `Point Cloud Registration & Image Warping`
    - **Input**: EM Image, LM Image, LM Point Cloud & EM Point Cloud
+   - **Output**: Registered LM Image, Registered LM Point Cloud

 ### Registering Multiple LM Channels
 One can register multiple LM channels at once by doing the following.

-Start by splitting the LM channels into the separate layers by right-clicking on the layer and then selecting `Split Stack`.
+1. Start by splitting the LM channels into the separate layers by right-clicking on the layer and then selecting `Split Stack`.
 ![merged-channel-split-options.png](docs%2Fimages%2Fmerged-channel-split-options.png)
 This will result in each of the channels having their own individual layer.

-Once this is done we must link all the LM layers together, this is done by selecting all the layers which will highlight them in blue, once again right-clicking on the layer and then selecting `Link Layers.`
+2. Once this is done we must link all the LM layers together, this is done by selecting all the layers which will highlight them in blue, once again right-clicking on the layer and then selecting `Link Layers.`
 ![split-channels-link-layers.png](docs%2Fimages%2Fsplit-channels-link-layers.png)

-And when you finally go to run CLEM-reg ensure that you for the `Moving Image` you select the LM layer that contains mitochondria.
+3. When you finally go to run CLEM-reg ensure that for the `Moving Image` you select the LM layer that contains mitochondria.

 ## Contributing